 Our student touring party included 93 boys from all walks of College life.
 We had members of the College Choir, Stage Band, Under 15s Rugby players and Service Learning boys.

 The boys were accompanied by the Headmaster Dr David Mulford and a big group of staff across various departments including Music, Economics, Sport, ICT and Boarding.
-A parallel touring party led by the Director of Community and Development, Mr Rod Bosman (ON 1978) also came along for the festivities.

 Planning for this particular tour started in 2013 when we celebrated our own Sesquicentenary Anniversary.
 Tupou College attended our celebrations with a huge touring party of boys and staff who performed at our Sesquicentenary Founders Concert, and this was our opportunity to do the same for them.